viocost/islands/docs/dev-docs/building-islands.md

 Islands works natively on Windows, MacOS and Linux.
 This achieved by compiling required binaries in every operating system.

-There are 3 builder scripts:
+There are 3 builder scripts in <git checkout>/core/:
-- core/linux-build.sh
+- linux-build.sh
-- core/mac-build.sh
+- mac-build.sh
-- core/win-build.bat
+- win-build.bat

-Run each of them with parameter  -p specifies destination directory (previously created) There are also optional parameters.
+Run each of them with parameter  -p <dest> specifies destination directory.
+If destination directory doesn't exist, script will attempt to create it.
+NOTE!
+Make sure you are in <git checkout>/core directory before running a script.
+There are also optional parameters.
 Run script with -h flag to learn more.

-Script will produce islands/<os_name> directory and islands/<os_name>.zip file, which contains <os_name> directory compressed.
+Script will produce <dest>/islands/<os_name> directory and <dest>/islands/<os_name>.zip file, which contains <os_name> directory compressed.

-## Building Islands
-### Backend
-To build backend from /islands/chat directory run either `npm run build` - production
-`npm run build-dev` - development

-to clean, run:
-`npm run unbuild`

-### Frontend
-- To rebuild frontend run
-`npm run build-front`
-Note, that dev packages must be installed.
-If not - run `npm run build-dev` first

 ## Main build script